Hibachi Scallops

 Q: Are scallops healthy?

-Q: Can I cook scallops ahead of time?
+Q: Can I cook scallops in advance?

 Ingredients